patooworld/vsixvhax/Diagnostics.md

 ### Configuration

-There are two settings that influence the behavior of Diagnostics:
+There are several settings that influence the behavior of Diagnostics:

 - `"haxe.enableDiagnostics"` - Controls whether Diagnostics should be shown at all.
 Defaults to `true`.
 - `"workbench.colorCustomizations"` - Lets you configure the appearance of unused code, e.g. to fade it out more strongly: